gocaveman/tmeta/README.md

 ## Primary Keys (String/UUIDs or Auto-Increment)

 Primary can be strings or auto-increment integers.
 We recommend using string UUIDs.
 The package [gouuidv6](https://github.com/bradleypeabody/gouuidv6) provides a way to make IDs that are globally unique, sort by creation time and are relatively short.
-UUIDs are more resilient architectural changes in long-lived projects (sharding, database synchronization problems, clustered servers, etc.)
+UUIDs are more resilient to architectural changes in long-lived projects (sharding, database synchronization problems, clustered servers, etc.)

 ```golang
 type Widget struct {